microsoft/AirSim/docs/docker_ubuntu.md

 #### Build the docker image
 - Below are the default arguments.
   `--base_image`: This is image over which we'll install airsim.
-We've tested on Ubuntu 18.04 + CUDA 10.0.
+We've tested on Ubuntu 18.04 with CUDA 10.0.
    You can specify any [NVIDIA cudagl](https://hub.docker.com/r/nvidia/cudagl/) at your own risk.
    `--target_image` is the desired name of your docker image.
    Defaults to `airsim_binary` with same tag as the base image